 Blacksmithing

 In the Evening Arts blacksmithing class the traditional hammer-and-anvil method of shaping hot metal is taught, using tools and techniques whose origins go back a thousand years or more.
 The objects we make range from the functional to the artistic, the commonplace to the whimsical.
 There's an emphasis on craftsmanship but also on imagination.
 Class size is limited to six students per session, as this ensures a high level of student-teacher interaction.
-A lab fee will be charged for materials used.

 Ceramics